dgruchociak/example-Framework2025/README.md

 This project is a C# framework for:
 - integration testing using WireMock.NET and the Coinpaprika API.
-- ui testing using Selenium
+- ui testing using Selenium / PW
+- API tests using Restsharp / PW
 - contract testing / unit testing / e2e testing TBD

 ## Project Structure